The Wire: Academia

-Broadcasters
+Broadcast

 HBO aired the five seasons of the show in 2002, 2003, 2004, 2006, and 2008.
 New episodes were shown once a week, occasionally skipping one or two weeks in favor of other programming.
 Starting with the fourth season, subscribers to the HBO On Demand service were able to see each episode of the season six days earlier.
 American basic cable network BET also aired the show.
 BET adds commercial breaks, blurs some nudity, and mutes some profanity.
 Much of the waterfront storyline from the second season is edited out from the BET broadcasts.

-The series was remastered in 16:9 high-definition in late 2014.
+The series was originally shown with a 4:3 aspect radio even though television networks at the time had begun producing shows in high definition, due to creator David Simon wanting to limit production budgets and make the show appear more like television rather than a movie.
+In 2014, it was remastered in 16:9 and HD.
 As the series was shot with a 16:9-safe area, the remastered series is an open matte of the original 4:3 framing.
-Creator David Simon approved the new version, and worked with HBO to remove film equipment and crew members, and solve actor sync problems in the widened frame.
+Simon approved the new version, and worked with HBO to remove film equipment and crew members, and solve actor sync problems in the widened frame.
 The remastered series debuted on HBO Signature, airing the entire series consecutively, and on HBO GO on December 26, 2014.

 In the United Kingdom, the show has been broadcast on FX until 2009 when the BBC bought terrestrial television rights to The Wire in 2008, when it was broadcast on BBC Two, although controversially it was broadcast at 11:20 pm and catchup was not available on BBC iPlayer.
 In a world first, British newspaper The Guardian made the first episode of the first season available to stream on its website for a brief period and all episodes were aired in Ireland on the public service channel TG4 approximately six months after the original air dates on HBO.

 The series became available in Canada in a remastered 16:9 HD format on streaming service CraveTV in late 2014.